Here are the latest Kentucky high school football media rankings

 —

-Others receiving votes: Waggener 10, Floyd Central 10, Bardstown 9, Western Hills 7, Elizabethtown 3, Russell 2, Bath County 2, Trigg County 1, Powell County 1
+Others receiving votes: Waggener 6, Western Hills 6, Floyd Central 5, Bardstown 3, Bath County 2

 CLASS 4A